 An Episerver solution can be hosted in the cloud or on-premise.
 Cloud-based solutions are a cost-efficient way to manage websites, as these will dynamically scale out and in again depending on traffic volume, and the cost is based on usage and number of running instances.
-You can manage your cloud-based solutions yourself, or use Episerver DXC Service.
+You can manage your cloud-based solutions yourself, or use Episerver DXP.

 - Microsoft .NET documentation

 - Episerver Customer-Centric Digital Experience Platform

 - ASP.NET MVC documentation